 \subsection{Illumination correction}

 In successive exposures, an identical object placed at different locations across the VIS \ac{FPA} will not have the same measured flux.
 The main cause of this effect is that the VIS shutter unit takes 2.7\,s to open and close, which leads to a left-to-right gradient in measured fluxes.
 Because the shutter motion time is fixed, this means there is a roughly 6\% left-to-right flux difference in short exposures and 1\% flux difference for nominal exposures.
 Other factors leading to throughput variations across the \ac{FPA} can include variations in optical elements such as mirrors, quantum efficiency variations between and within detectors, and errors in the gain estimation for each quadrant.
-The overall error in the uncorrected magnitudes is on the order of 0.05\,magin nominal exposures.
+The overall error in the uncorrected magnitudes is on the order of 0.05\,mag in nominal exposures.
 This implementation described here is based on code and algorithms developed for the near-infrared processing function described in \cite{Q1-TP003}.

-This large-scale flat field is derived from regular observations of the self-cal field (\cref{sc:PSF}) by minimising the difference between the measured magnitudes of stars at all positions for 15\,000 unique stars.
+This large-scale flat-field is derived from regular observations of the self-cal field (\cref{sc:PSF}) by minimising the difference between the measured magnitudes of stars at all positions for 15\,000 unique stars.
 Because the amplitude of the effect is small, creating the purest sample of unsaturated stars is essential.
 The large-scale flat pipeline takes as input \texttt{SExtractor} reference catalogues constructed using a \ac{PSF} generated by running \texttt{PSFex} on the self-cal field (for the Q1 observations).
-We use the following selection criteria:
+We used the following selection criteria:

 The \texttt{spread-model} parameter (described in Section~3.2.7 in \citealt{2012ApJ...757...83D}) measures the amount by which the light profile of an object differs from a point source and can be used to robustly select point-like sources, see \cref{fig:Spread-Model-Image}.